smart94423/pabutools/README.md

 ## Overview

-PBvoting is a python package providing many tools to work with participatory budgeting instances.
+The pabutools are a complete set of tools work with participatory budgeting instances.

 Participatory budgeting (PB) is a democratic tool used to allocate